amrit-eu/Argo-Toolbox/README.md

 The file checker endpoint will then be available on <http://localhost:8080/argo-toolbox/api/file-checker/check-files> (POST method).

-The DAC for the files needs to be specified as a parameter.
-The files to check need to be included in the body of a `multipart/form-data` type request, e.g.:
+The DAC for the files needs to be specified as a parameter and the files to check need to be included in the body of a `multipart/form-data` type request, e.g.

-For example, post a file to `http://localhost:8080/argo-toolbox/api/file-checker/check-files?dac=coriolis` .
+For example, post a file to `http://localhost:8080/argo-toolbox/api/file-checker/check-files?dac=coriolis`.

 Example files can be found <https://github.com/OneArgo/ArgoFormatChecker/tree/main/demo/inputs>

 ```http request
 curl -X 'POST' \